saferbytes/c-deepviz/README.md

 - Windows
 - Linux

+## Usage

+To use Deepviz API SDK you will need an API key.
+You can get it by subscribing the service for free at https://account.deepviz.com/register/

+You can download the latest release of the precompiled binaries from https://github.com/saferbytes/c-deepviz/releases or you can also recompile from sources as well.
+Make sure you always download the latest release's sources.

+The complete Deepviz REST APIs documentation can be found at https://api.deepviz.com/docs/

 ## How to build

 C-deepviz can be built using CMake (https://cmake.org/).
 Create a build directory for an out-of-tree build and run cmake (or ccmake, cmake-gui, or similar) to configure the project.